HamzaLTUC/Reading_Notes-201/Read055.md

 JPEG is is a lossy compression, doesn’t support transparency, PNG is a lossless image format using.
 No data is lost during compression and no compression artifacts are introduced in the image its higher quality.

+Gif : Stands for "Graphics Interchange Format."
+GIF is an image file format commonly used for images on the web and sprites in software programs.
+Unlike the JPEG image format, GIFs uses lossless compression that does not degrade the quality of the image.
+However, GIFs store image data using indexed color, meaning a standard GIF image can include a maximum of 256 colors.

 ### colors:
 Color can bring your pages to life.